 See also Athens.
 For a Bible chapter related to the city of Athens, see Acts 17.

-Acropolis (Ancient History Encyclopedia).
-A good introductory article to the site’s history and features.
+Acropolis (World History Encyclopedia) A good introductory article to the site’s history and features.
+This website also has pages focusing specifically on the Parthenon (including a 3D colorful model) and the Erechtheion.